Mecademic/mecademicpy/README.md

 If the user does not want to automatically run callbacks in a separate thread, set `run_callbacks_in_separate_thread=False` and call `RunCallbacks()` when ready to run all triggered callbacks.

 Running any callback in a separate thread (either through the `Robot` class or otherwise) requires that the callback function is thread-safe and uses the proper locks when accessing shared state.
+Calling any public method of the `Robot` class is thread-safe.

 Note that user-provided callback functions will be run in the **same process** as the rest of the `Robot` class.
 As such, callbacks which require non-trivial computation may interfere with the function of the API, especially when processing many monitoring messages at high frequency.